ChefDaddyJay/pitch-and-fix-hackathon/notes.md

   - 'x' buttons remove items from the drop-down
   - total is not calculated/NaN
   - 'Checkout' button doesn't function
-- Newlsletter form doesn't do anything, and the placeholder is obviously wrong
+- Newsletter form doesn't do anything, and the placeholder is obviously wrong
 - Footer "Follow us" links are misaligned
 - Layout is entirely non-responsive, breaks on small screen size